PIM

 Warby Parker has enabled online try-on features and has its own app that lets customers check prescriptions at home without needing to visit their eye doctors.

-The company is continually innovating through technology, such as its visual recognition tools (i.e., face mapping) that analyze customer face dimensions to provide personalized product recommendations.
+The company is continually innovating through technology, such as its visual recognition tools (i.e., face mapping) that analyze customer face and pupil dimensions to provide personalized product recommendations.

 Image Source: Warby Parker